Taxes are a part of life. While I don’t mind paying my share of taxes, I have a problem with the tax system’s complexity.

 - Large Tax Liability: When you know you currently or will owe the IRS a large amount of money.

 - When You Anticipate a Large Tax Refund: While getting a large refund is nice, it’s generally better to have those funds available to you as you go.
 For example, receiving a $5,000 refund means you overpaid just over $400 per month to the IRS.
-Personally, I’d rather have that money available to me for saving, investing, or paying off debt.
+I’d rather have that money for saving, investing or paying off debt.

 - Significant Life Change: Certain life events, such as getting married, a death in the family, a divorce, or having a baby, can impact your tax situation.
 You may wish to adjust your withholding if any of these occur during the tax year.